pjekel/cbtree/documentation/FileStore.md

 Currently a Microsoft Windows implementation and associated Visual Studio 2008 project is included in the cbtree package.
 If you need the CGI application for another OS please refer to the inline documentation of the *cbtree_NP.c* module for details.
-Module 'cbtree_NP.c' is the only source module that contains Operating System specific code.
+Module *cbtree_NP.c* is the only source module that contains Operating System specific code.

 The location to install the CGI application depends on the HTTP server configuration.
-On an Apache HTTP server the application is typically installed in the /cgi-bin directory.
+On Apache HTTP servers the application is typically installed in the /cgi-bin directory which, if configurred properly, is outside your document root.
-For Apache users, please checkout the [CGI configuration](http://httpd.apache.org/docs/2.2/howto/cgi.html) instructions for details.
+For Apache users, please refer to the [CGI configuration](http://httpd.apache.org/docs/2.2/howto/cgi.html) instructions for details.

 ##### External Dependency #####

-The ANSI-C CGI implementation requires the 'Perl Compatible Regular Expressions' library to be available on your system for linking.
+The ANSI-C CGI implementation requires the 'Perl Compatible Regular Expressions' library to be available on your system.
 The cbtree/stores/server/CGI/PCRE directory contains a PCRE 8.10 windows version of the library.
 You can get the latest version of the PCRE source code [here](http://pcre.org/)